dotlang/language/Enhancements.md

 ```
 Then we can state that interface cannot have a struct section.
 (Alternative names: data, fields, def, definition, allocate).

-Y - Is semicolon required at the end of directives?
+N - Is semicolon required at the end of directives?
 When you are 'defining' something (method, struct, ...), you don't need to place semicolon but when you are requesting something to be done (by compiler or OS or CPU) it is needed.
 If we totally remove semicolon from language this differentiation will not be needed.
 We cannot force semicolon everywhere because inserting semicolot at the end of method body is unusual.
 As a general rule, semicolon is not required after closing braces.
 N - `@param` should only be allowed at file level.
 Do we really need `@param` at method level?
 Seems not.

 N - Assume we want to use a template class. `int n = 5; auto x = AClass<n> {};`.
 Will `AClass` be generated using value of `5` or `n`?
 You have to send `'n'` not `n`.